 And from everything we know, Trump and people around him are already friendly with a few.
-In addition to Trump administration’s relationship with Cambridge Analytica, Peter Thiel, CEO of Palantir, was also part of the President’s Transition team.
-Palantir’s CEO has publicly stated that the company has not been asked to build a Muslim registry, and “would not do so if asked”.
+In addition to Trump administration’s relationship with Cambridge Analytica, Peter Thiel, a Board member at Palantir, was also part of the President’s Transition team.
+Mr. Thiel has publicly stated that the company has not been asked to build a Muslim registry, and “would not do so if asked”.
 But the company has active multimillion dollar contracts with the US Immigration, Customs and Enforcement Agency — including to operate and maintain a system for collating and analysing a vast bank of personal information drawn not only from government records, but also commercially available and open source data.

 While we may not be able to predict what will happen, it is clear that the risks to human rights are enormous.
 Data brokers and data analytic companies — like all businesses — have a responsibility to respect human rights, which means making sure they don’t cause or contribute to human rights abuses.

 This is exactly why today, Amnesty, along with 16 organizations, are sending letters to nearly 50 data broker and analytics companies in the United States, representing a cross-section of the market.

 We are calling on them to make public what steps they take to ensure they don’t violate data ethics or contribute to human rights abuses and to take a pledge not to allow their data or services to be used by the authorities in ways that violate human rights, especially those of Muslims or migrants, whose rights are clearly under threat.